gimbir/project-future/README.md

 (7 months later)Edit: This is just spaghetti code man wtf?!
-But it works fine though lol. (http://3.70.87.104/)(i have a domain name but i don't want to pay AWS for this right now)
+But it works fine though lol. (http://3.70.87.104) (i have a domain name but i don't want to pay AWS for this right now)

 ## What is Project Future?